Email MePatrick Soon

 Outside his work at WHGC, Mr. Soon volunteers his time for the American Bar Association as an editor on the Section of Litigation's Technology for the Litigator Committee.
 The committee is dedicated to helping litigators benefit from technology in both their practices and their everyday lives spanning topics such as discovery, social media, mobile applications, and cloud storage.
 He also serves as the technology columnist for ALIST Magazine, the publishing arm of the National Association of Asian American Professionals.

-Mr. Soon has co-authored two columns that have reached the #1 spot for most popular articles published on Inside Counsel: "8 Great Websites that Attorneys Absolutely Must Know About!" published on July 10, 2014, and "Looking at 11 Useful Mobile Apps that Attorneys May Have Never Heard of," published on June 10, 2014.
-Mr. Soon recently co-authored another article, "Top 8 Low-Tech Life Hacks for Lawyers," published on October 1, 2014, that reached the #2 spot on Inside Counsel.
+Mr. Soon has co-authored three columns that have reached the #1 spot on Inside Counsel's Most Popular Articles list: "9 Famous Figures Whom You Might Not Have Known Were Attorneys," published on November 20, 2014, "8 Great Websites that Attorneys Absolutely Must Know About!" published on July 10, 2014, and "Looking at 11 Useful Mobile Apps that Attorneys May Have Never Heard of," published on June 10, 2014.

 In April, 2014, Mr. Soon made a guest appearance on KUCI's radio program, The Docket, hosted by Evan Simon.
 The entire 30-minute program focused on another of Mr. Soon's co-authored articles, "Driverless Technology and the Issue of Liability: Who's Responsible?"